M\"obius-topological auxiliary function for $f$ electrons

 The $f$ electrons experience strong spin--orbit coupling, with total angular momentum given by $\mathbf{J} = \mathbf{L} + \mathbf{S}$.
 Consequently, the solutions of Eq.~\ref{Schrodinger} should be expressed in terms of the total angular momentum $J$ and its projection along the $z$-axis, $M$.
 This leads to a new function:

-where $2J \in \mathbb{N}$ and $M \in \{-J, -J+1, \dots, J\}$; the same conventions apply throughout.
-Here, the factorial is defined by $x! \equiv \Gamma(x+1)$, and this convention is used consistently below.
+where $2J \in \mathbb{N}$ and $M \in \{-J, -J+1, \dots, J\}$, with the same conventions applied throughout.
+Here, $R(r)$ is a normalized radial function (see Supplemental Material, hereafter SM, for details), and the factorial is defined as $x! \equiv \Gamma(x+1)$, a convention used consistently below.
 We refer to the function in Eq.~\ref{psi_eimp} as the \textit{auxiliary function}.

 The auxiliary function is not the true wave function of an $f$ electron, but a simplified form that captures many essential features of the actual wave function.
 Both share the same symmetries, and the integrals of their squared moduli are equal to one.
 The difference lies in continuity.
 While the wave function and its squared modulus are continuous, the auxiliary function becomes discontinuous when $J$ is a half-integer.
-For superposed states, the auxiliary function's squared modulus is sometimes discontinuous on the equatorial plane.
 Despite this, the auxiliary function is useful, as it circumvents the often cumbersome computation and allows one, through relatively simple analysis, to directly obtain the eigenstate structures of $f$ electrons under a crystal field.

 The squared modulus of the auxiliary function is referred to as the \textit{auxiliary density}.
 For $f$ electrons, its symmetry matches that of the crystal field, allowing one to infer the eigenstate structures directly from the crystal field symmetry.